SyneRBI/SIRF-Exercises/DocForParticipants.md

 - [Introductory](./notebooks/Introductory/) notebooks are designed to familiarise you with Python, Jupyter, SIRF, and patterns seen in the other notebooks.
 - [Geometry](./notebooks/Geometry/) notebooks contain lessons on how SIRF deals with spatial geometry of images.
 - [PET](./notebooks/PET/) notebooks contain lessons on using SIRF for PET reconstruction and simulation.
+- [SPECT](./notebooks/SPECT/) notebooks contain lessons on using SIRF for SPECT reconstruction and simulation.
 - [MR](./notebooks/MR/) notebooks contain lessons on using SIRF for MR reconstruction and simulation.
 - [Reg](./notebooks/Reg/) notebooks contain lessons on using SIRF's image registration and resampling tools.
 - [Synergistic](./notebooks/Synergistic/) notebooks contain lessons demonstrating more advanced features of SIRF for synergistic image reconstruction.